Trash & Marine Debris

 - Bring all your trash back to shore.
 Put empty containers back in your cooler to recycle on shore.

-- Properly stash all containers and trash onboard to prevent it fro being blown overboard.
+- Properly stash all containers and trash onboard to prevent it from being blown overboard.
 Designate a permanent onboard trash bin with a lid or cover.

-- Help guests understand that o your boat, no trash is thrown overboard.
+- Help guests understand that on your boat, no trash is thrown overboard.
 Don't dump plastics and trash overboard - it is illegal and harms wildlife.

 - Find ways to reduce the amount of garbage you create while aboard your boat.
 For example, pack food from home in reusable containers rather than disposable food bags.

-- Take used monofilament fishing line back to recycling bins at your marina or tackle shop, or send it directly to: Berkeley Recycling Center, 1900 18th Street, Spirit Lake, IA 51360-1099.
+- Take used monofilament fishing line back to recycling bins at your marina or tackle shop, or send it directly to: Berkley Recycling Center, 1900 18th Street, Spirit Lake, IA 51360-1099.

 - Shrink wrap is a low-density polyethylene used to protect boats during the winter.
 Shrink wrap is not biodegradable, and can become a disposal problem at landfills.
-Many marinas offer shrink wrap recycling programs. if your marina does not offer shrink wrap recycling on site, there are companies that (for a fee) will send you a postage-paid bag that can be filled with shrink wrap and returned to the company for recycling.
-For more information visit Dr. Shrink.
+Many marinas offer shrink wrap recycling programs.
+If your marina does not offer shrink wrap recycling on site, there are companies that (for a fee) will send you a postage-paid bag that can be filled with shrink wrap and returned to the company for recycling.

 - Cigarette butts are the most common type of litter found washed up on beaches and are not biodegradable.
+Approximately 40% of the debris picked up by volunteers during California Coastal Cleanup Day is attributed to cigarette butts (California Coastal Commission).
 Place extinguished cigarette butts in the trash.
-Since 1985, California Coastal Cleanup volunteers have picked up 11,968,778 pounds of debris.
-40% of the debris is attributed to cigarette butts (California Coastal Commission).

 - Download a Waste Management Plan (PDF).